 Once in school, a child will be assessed according to their abilities throughout different curriculum areas.
 If we feel that they are in need of some extra support or have additional needs, your child's class teacher will talk to you about this.
-Children who require further specialist provision will be assessed for an Education, Health and Care plan (EHC plan).
-Children in school who already have an identified need will have a SEN Support plan.
-As the reforms take place, these will remain in place to support the needs of the child concerned.
+Children who require further specialist provision will be assessed for an Education, Health and Care plan (EHC plan) if all parties are in agreement.
+Children in school who already have an identified need, which requires support, additional to that which is beyond normal practice, will have a SEND Support Plan.
 School will work very closely with you to ensure that we do everything we can to support your child according to their specific needs.
 This may be because your child:

-- Has a learning need that is significantly different to their peers or children of a similar age. - Have a physical disability which means accessibility to the school building or educational facilities can become difficult for them compared to their peers or children of a similar age. - Have an emotional need that requires nurture and understanding in order to help them to fully access the curriculum.
+- Has a learning need that is significantly different to their peers or children of a similar age. - Have a physical disability which means accessibility to the school building or educational facilities can become difficult for them compared to their peers or children of a similar age. - ♦ Have an emotional need that requires nurture and understanding in order to help them to fully access the curriculum.